 In a medium saucepan of simmering water, cook the tempeh for 30 minutes.
 Drain and set aside to cool.

 In a food processor, combine the onion and garlic and process until minced.
-Add the cooled tempeh, the walnuts, oats, parsley, oregano, thyme, salt, and pepper.
+Add the cooled tempeh, walnuts, oats, parsley, oregano, thyme, salt, and pepper.
 Process until well blended.
-Shape the mixture into 4 equal patties.
+Shape the mixture into four equal patties.

 Add Burgers